 35. Get The Right Software

-Microsoft Office is still the king of the corporate working world, I have created thousands of PowerPoint presentations over the years, and it certainly helps to get the message across visually.
-When it comes to Excel, you would not believe how even the largest companies in the world are still basically run on excel.
+Microsoft Office is still the king of the corporate working world.
+Over the years, I have created thousands of PowerPoint presentations, which help get the message across visually.
+When it comes to Excel, you would not believe that even the world’s largest companies are still basically run on Excel.

-The integration of Skype, Outlook & Microsoft Exchange means you have simply the best way of scheduling meetings, managing your calendar, and connecting to conference calls with a single click.
+The integration of Microsoft Teams means you can schedule meetings, manage your calendar, and connect to conference calls with a single click.

 36. Use The Cloud

-Whether you are at home or in the office, it is always beneficial to have your key working documents in the cloud.
+Whether at home or in the office, having your key working documents in the cloud is always beneficial.
 I use OneDrive with Microsoft Office 365, but Dropbox is also a great solution.
-Instant document backup and accessible from everywhere the cloud is your friend.
+Instant document backup is accessible from everywhere; the cloud is your friend.

 I have thought about putting a coffee machine on my desk in my office, but that would mean two things.

-- I would literally never have a reason to leave my desk.
+2. I would never have a reason to leave my desk.

 Leave your coffee machine in the kitchen and make regular expeditions to hunt down your coffee like a true office-based hunter-gatherer.